Dokk1: Playgrounds

-Wind Panel Scandal
+Wind panel scandal

 The climate of Denmark includes long periods of sustained wind and rain, which requires special materials and construction techniques.
-In June 2016, it was reported that the 6,400 m2 of MgO boards, used as wind-barriers behind the building's outward facade, had absorbed water, causing rust and material damages.
-Over time the damages would evolve and become structural and catastrophic, if the boards were left in place.
+In June 2016, it was reported that the 6,400 m2 of MgO boards, used as wind-barriers behind the building's outward facade, had absorbed water, causing rust and material damage.
+Over time the damage would evolve and become structural and catastrophic, if the boards were left in place.
 Workers began changing the plates in September 2016, but the financial aspects of the case has not been settled yet; tax payers will likely foot the bill for the repairs.
 A leading Danish building expert has estimated the cost to be 19–26 million Danish kroner (€5M).

 Since 2014, the use of MgO plates has caused (and could potentially cause) significant structural damage to buildings in Denmark, and Dokk1 is just one of several costly cases in the country.